Satellite navigation device: History

+Technical design

 GNSS devices vary in sensitivity, speed, vulnerability to multipath propagation, and other performance parameters.
 High-sensitivity receivers use large banks of correlators and digital signal processing to search for signals very quickly.
 This results in very fast times to first fix when the signals are at their normal levels, for example, outdoors.
 When signals are weak, for example, indoors, the extra processing power can be used to integrate weak signals to the point where they can be used to provide a position or timing solution.

 GNSS signals are already very weak when they arrive at the Earth's surface.
 The GPS satellites only transmit 27 W (14.3 dBW) from a distance of 20,200 km in orbit above the Earth.
 By the time the signals arrive at the user's receiver, they are typically as weak as −160 dBW, equivalent to 100 attowatts (10−16 W).
 This is well below the thermal noise level in its bandwidth.
 Outdoors, GPS signals are typically around the −155 dBW level (−125 dBm).